Most Sociological theorising has stressed the fact that gender roles in family life have become increasingly equal since the 1950s

 Henry Giroux, says the theory is too deterministic.
 He argues that working class pupils are not entirely molded by the capitalist system, and do not accept everything that they are taught – Paul Willis’ study of the ‘Lads’ also suggests this.

-Education can actually harm the Bourgeois – many left wing, Marxist activists are university educated
+Education can actually harm the Bourgeois – many left wing, Marxist activists are university educated for example.

 Neo- Marxism: Paul Willis: – Learning to Labour (1977)